PetCaseFinder

 Plain-English summary

-A 2-year-old Quarter Horse gelding was brought in because he had a tilted neck, swelling on his face over the sinuses, and a runny nose that didn't get better with antibiotics.
-X-rays showed a bony growth in his right paranasal sinuses (the air-filled spaces around the nose).
-A biopsy confirmed that this growth was an osteoma, which is a type of bone tumor.
-The veterinarians surgically removed the mass in pieces and flushed the sinuses with a saline solution for eight days afterward.
-Two weeks later, follow-up X-rays showed some small bony changes in the same area, but these did not change over the next 23 months.
-Overall, the treatment was successful in removing the osteoma.
+A 2-year-old Quarter Horse gelding was brought in for a tilted head, swelling on his face, and a runny nose that didn't improve with antibiotics.
+X-rays showed a bony growth in his right sinuses, which was diagnosed as an osteoma (a type of bone tumor).
+The vet surgically removed the mass and flushed the sinuses with saline for eight days afterward.
+Two weeks later, follow-up X-rays showed some small bony changes, but these remained stable for up to 23 months after the surgery, indicating a successful outcome.

 Abstract